-You can also you turn off personal results.
+You can also turn off personal results.
 This will also disable other personalization features.
-You will then be however unable to search across content shared by your friends.
 If this does not matter much to you, you might want to turn it off.
 To do so, open your Search Settings.

 In the “Search plus Your World” section, select “Do not use personal results.”
 Click Save.

-Searches which are part of the Search plus Your World, like results from Google+ shared by your friends, Picasa albums, Google products, Search History, will no longer appear in your search results.
+Searches that are part of the Search plus Your World, like results from Google+ shared by your friends, Picasa albums, Google products, Search History, will no longer appear in your search results.

 Google actually crawls your email to serve targeted advertising to you, depending on what you write in your mail.
-You can opt-out of ad personalization using Google Ads preferences page.
-Visit this page to do so.
+You can opt out of ad personalization using Preferences page.
+Visit this page to opt-out of Interest-based ads.
 Do note that you have to opt out of two types of ads.